 Don't Forget To Cleanse On Your Wash Day

 Even when I'm wearing a protective style, I still keep my wash day schedule (which is every Sunday).
 As a 4c girl, moisture is my hair's best friend and without it, I end up with split ends.
 When washing a protective style, you'll focus on your scalp.
-Find a sulfate-free rinse with ingredients like apple cider vinegar and tea tree oil (like TXTR. by Cantu AVC + Tea Tree Soothing Shampoo) will help rinse away the build-up.
+Finding a sulfate-free rinse with ingredients like apple cider vinegar and tea tree oil (like TXTR. by Cantu AVC + Tea Tree Soothing Shampoo) may help rinse away the build-up.

 I then follow up with a conditioner to hydrate and eliminate frizz and a scalp treatment like Girl + Hair's RESTORE+ Restoring Hair Treatment Balm with a pointed applicator to each section of my head.